folio-org/folio-org.github.io/guides/rename-module.md

 Its artifacts are still required for past releases, and there may be a need to do bugfix releases.

-Also it will still be configured in [folio-ansible](https://github.com/folio-org/folio-ansible) roles for creating various reference environments.
+Also it will still be configured, using the old module name, in [folio-ansible](https://github.com/folio-org/folio-ansible) roles for creating various reference environments.

 ## Create repository, do git clone